schitresh/system-design/website_designs/storage_and_streaming/1_dropbox.md

     - And input/output operations per second (IOPS)
   - Network bandwidth
   - Average file size in the storage
-- In the metadata, keep a record of each file the chunks that consitute it
+- In the metadata, keep a record of each file & the chunks that constitute it
   - Keep a copy of metadata with the client
   - It will enable us to do offline updates
   - And save a lot of round trips to update remote metadata